 As with the ascending nymph or wet fly, the pulsing hackle suggests that whatever it is, it's alive and therefore trout food.
 Fished upstream, the soft hackles suggest either emergers, cripples or drowned duns.
 As you pick up the fly for the next cast, the hackle collapses around the body and the fly assumes a perfect nymph shape.
 When fished on the swing, the hackles also collapse, assuming the shape of a mayfly nymph.
 Either way, the pulsing action of a soft hackle fly is virtually identical to the Japanese "invitation" and is one of the American tenkara techniques you really should experiment with.

 Fishing bucktails with a tenkara rod is probably not a technique most American (or more than a handful of Japanese) anglers have tried.
-It has worked for me, though, and it certainly worked for the participants of my Streamer Challenge.
+It has worked for me, though.
 Obviously, with the line tied to the rod tip, you cannot strip in line.
 What you can do, however, is twitch the line in such a way that the bucktail or streamer swims in short jerks.
 By keeping the line off the water and moving the rod first to the left and then to the right, you can swim the bucktail in almost aimless spurts one way and then the other (another thing you can't do with a short rod and heavy line).

 I would suggest that you tie your bucktails sparse, so that they are lighter and easier to cast.
 The Minimal Dace is a sparse, effective pattern I developed to simplify Art Flick's famous Black Nose Dace pattern.